Bettendorf considers approval for new housing development on city lines

-BETTENDORF, Iowa — The city of Bettendorf is considering approving a proposal on a new housing development off of Kimberly Road on Wednesday.
+BETTENDORF, Iowa — The City of Bettendorf considered approving a proposal on a new housing development off of Kimberly Road on Wednesday, July 22.

 Dolan Homes sent a proposal for a 26 unit residential space occupying almost 5 1/2 acres.
 According to the maps provided to the Planning and Zoning committee, they're proposing to build a dead-end road entering from Lincoln Road only.